Aaroney13/dbk_consulting/README.md

 Automated wordcloud generation to visually find appealing words for hypothesis testing
 - word_cloud_generator.py
 - output word clouds to word_clouds folder

+Test, is there a correlation between higher no. keywords and views:
+- test_keyword_occurances.py - in progress